 How do I attract customers to my website?

-To develop an effective promotion plan and promote website content, you must first identify your audience.
+To develop an effective online marketing promotion plan and promote website content, you must first identify your audience.
 You should know exactly who you are targeting and where they will be on their buyer's journey.
 This information should inform the content you produce as well as help you identify the best channels for your content distribution plan.

 To maximize exposure, your plan should include a variety of platforms.
 Consider the audiences that you can target through: